maninageswar/crud-operations-sveltekit/README.md

+# read the following before running this project in your local

-# this project has api's the was tested using postman for that it uses json server
+## this project has api's the was tested using postman for that it uses json server

 ```bash
 # so you need to run the below command to test the same in post man